GUNNER2K/HISTORAG/README.md

 For reproducibility purposes, lightweight demo data has been created and stored in [`demo_data/`](demo_data/).

+* Original WSI (Primary tumor slides (CUP)): https://www.hancock.research.fau.eu/download
+* Primary tumor annotations (slide number HE_484): https://www.hancock.research.fau.eu/download

 ---

 ## Foundation Models Evaluated

-Links, installation instructions, and usage details for all models can be found at:
+Links, installation guides, and usage details for all models can be found at:

 https://github.com/mahmoodlab/Trident?tab=readme-ov-file

 The project evaluates multiple pathology foundation models for patch-level feature extraction and retrieval-based representation learning on Whole Slide Images (WSIs).
-All embeddings were extracted at 20x magnification using 256×256 tissue patches.
+All embeddings were extracted at 20x magnification using 256×256 tissue patches with 128 px overlap for dense patches.

 ---